nadiamariduena/react/README.md

 cd projectname // meyoko-portfolio , meyoko2020 etc
 // you can type : code . and open vs code from the ubuntu terminal and then type: npm start from there npm run start

+// or

+code . // if you want to launch Visual Studio
 //
 ```